mehtaculous/9-cats/README.md

 <br>
 Example Phrases:

-1. Alexa, ask 9 Cats for Stephen Curry's three pointers made in 2015
+1. Alexa, ask 9 Cats how many three pointers made did Stephen Curry have in 2015
-2. Alexa, ask 9 Cats how many steals per game did Kawhi Leonard have during 2016
+2. Alexa, ask 9 Cats what were Kawhi Leonard's average stats for 2016
-3. Alexa, ask 9 Cats what was Kyrie Irving's field goal percentage for 2017
+3. Alexa, ask 9 Cats for Kevin Durant's field goal percentage during 2017

 <br>
 How To Use: